neondatabase/website/content/docs/guides/polyscale.md

 4. Click **Create**.
 PolyScale creates a cache for your Neon database and provides a new **Connection URI** to use in your application in place of the Neon connection string.
 Simply replace `[USERNAME]`, `[PASSWORD]`, and `[DATABASE]` with the values from your Neon connection string.
 ![Create a PolyScale cache](/docs/guides/polyscale_success.png)

-Once queries from your application start passing through PolyScale, you can monitor traffic and caching behavior on the **Observability** tab in PolyScale.
+After queries from your application start passing through PolyScale, you can monitor traffic and caching behavior on the **Observability** tab in PolyScale.
 For more information, see [Observability](https://docs.polyscale.ai/database-observability/), in the _PolyScale documentation_.

 By default, PolyScale automatically caches all queries that pass through the platform.
 That means you can connect to PolyScale, and any queries you run will be cached.